replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Improvements

 - The “latest” version for the [containerd add-on](https://kurl.sh/docs/add-ons/containerd) is no longer pinned to 1.4.6.
 The “latest” version was stuck there because newer versions aren’t supported on Ubuntu 16. kURL removed support for Ubuntu 16 in [v2022.04.29-0](#release-v20220429-0).
-- Adds NoExecute toleration to Weave-Net DaemonSet for versions 2.5.2, 2.6.4, and 2.6.5.
+- Adds the `NoExecute` effect to the toleration for the Weave-Net DaemonSet for versions 2.5.2, 2.6.4, and 2.6.5.
 - Ensures that OpenEBS pods run with critical priority so that they aren't evicted before other pods that depend on them.

 ### Bug Fixes